trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 let vc = VcparseParse("Serialized VC goes here", opts, nil)
 ```

+## LD Document Loading

+Several APIs allow for an LD document loader to be specified.
+If no custom LD document loader is specified (or is nil/null), then network-based document loading will be used instead.
+For performance and/or security reasons, you may wish to implement a custom LD document loader that uses
+preloaded local contexts.

 ## In-Memory Credential Storage

 The credential package contains an in-memory credential storage implementation that can be used to store credentials
 in memory and also satisfy the credential reader interface.
 As it only uses in-memory storage, you will probably want to
 create your own implementation in your mobile code that uses platform-specific storage.